vic-cw/acctools/README.md

 Set of command line tools to automate some accounting tasks.
 Tools include :

 - **download_aba_statements**: download statements from Advanced Bank of Asia
-- **format_bank_statement**: get csv bank statement ready for use in accounting software.
-Accepts statements from Advanced Bank of Asia and Société Générale
+- **format_bank_statement**: get csv or pdf bank statement ready for use in accounting software.
+Accepts PDF and csv statements from Crédit Industriel et Commercial (CIC), csv statements from Advanced Bank of Asia and Société Générale

 ## Tools summary